 2. Blue Nose Pitbulls descend from bulldogs and terriers

 Bulldogs are strong and tenacious; terriers are fearless and agile.
 The old European bull baiters bred those two together to produce the Pit Bull terrier.

-Nowadays, Pitbulls get a bad reputation for being aggressive due to their violent past.
+Nowadays, Pitbulls get a bad reputation for being aggressive due to their past.
 However, when raised correctly, Pitbulls are not aggressive.
 Instead, they love people and love being around people.

 Oftentimes, they will jump up on strangers as a way to greet them or ask for a hug and many will take this the wrong way seeing that a large dog has jumped up on them.
 Many will react by being scared or running away.

 Fun Fact: Many dog owners trust having Pitbulls around their babies.
 But, are Pitbulls safe around babies?
 Check out Pitbulls And Babies to find out!

 4. Blue Nose Pitbulls don’t gel with other animals

 Blue Nose Pitbulls get along great with humans but not other animals.
 It dates back to their sports history.
 Although they will keep your house free from unwanted vermin, don’t expect them to gel with other pets.